uditsaxena/uditsaxena.github.com/_pages/about.md

 Hi!
 I'm Udit Saxena.

-I am a Machine Learning Engineer at [Sumo Logic](https://www.sumologic.com/).
+I am a Senior Machine Learning Engineer at [Sumo Logic](https://www.sumologic.com/).

 At Sumo, I build fast and approximate streaming clustering algorithms for text streams and time series models.
 I also work on running production ML workflows on Kubernetes and have experience with Airflow, AWS Sagemaker, Helm, and ArgoCD among other tools.